 There are many reasons to achieve Toitū climate positive certification.

 - Be a climate leader.
 To limit warming to 1.5°C we need meaningful climate action led by companies like yours.
-This will empower peers, suppliers and customers to follow suit and drive governments to take bolder action.
-Action taken now will also leave a positive legacy for generations to come.
+This will empower peers, suppliers and citizens to follow suit, which can drive governments to take bolder action.
+Action taken now will also leave a positive legacy for rangatahi and future generations.

-- Drive innovation and strengthen organisational resilience.
-Understanding and reducing your organisation’s emissions can address risks such as the disruption to supply chain and the reduced viability of ‘traditional’ business models (disruptions that we have seen during the Covid pandemic), and at the same time encourage innovation and create new opportunities – for example, for new products or new markets.
+- Strengthen resilience.
+Understanding and reducing your organisation’s emissions can address risks such as the disruption to supply chains and better understand the reduced viability of ‘traditional’ business models.
+We have seen these disruptions during the Covid-19 pandemic.
+Making

-- Enhance your organisation’s reputation and meet market expectations.
-Increasingly, customers and markets expect that the companies they purchase goods and services from are environmentally responsible.
+- Enhance your organisation’s reputation while meeting market expectations.
+Increasingly, people expect that the companies they purchase goods and services from are environmentally responsible.
 The climate positive programme develops trust in your position with measurable action, not just intentions.

 - Reduce the impact of regulatory uncertainty.
 Regulations and legislation, both in Aotearoa and internationally, will likely mandate significant change in the way businesses operate in the coming years.
-Taking positive action now will prepare your business for the changes to come.
+Taking positive action now can prepare your business for changes to come.